 Low cost vision system model ST-RVSIn normal robotics the object must be in a known position - a holder or feeder or gate etc. ST Robotics offer a low cost vision system for determining the position of an object which is not in a repeatable position in the usual way.
 The vision system sends coordinates to the robot so it can be gripped by the robot regardless of position.
+In addition the system can give you one critical dimension for inspection purposes, for example length.

 The camera and lighting should be mounted by the user about half a metre above the work area.
 The workspace should be shielded from stray lighting such as sunlight or fluorescent tubes.
 The camera is then calibrated to a disc and a rectangle of known size.

 While finding and picking an object does not require much precision, the ST system facilitates positioning the object to very high precision, for example as on a test fixture.
 It also permits inspection to very fine tolerances.
+Standard resolution is 0.1mm but down to 0.01mm is possible.

 How does it work?